rolandyangg/chainchimp/README.md

 # Accomplishments We're Proud Of

 - We learned about blockchain!!!
+(Smart Contracts, Solidity, Etherium, and a bunch of other fun theory stuff)
-- We built a full-fledged dApp and Web App that acts as a solution to issues in the supply chain management system
+- We built a functional dApp with an interatctive UI that acts as a solution to issues in the supply chain management system
 - Hopefully won a prize???

 # Additional Images